-Student support services are primarily provided by partners.
+Student Support Services are primarily provided by Partners.
 At CCN, these services are accessed through the Information Store in Norfolk House or at the Ipswich Road site.

-Students are not able to access UEA Student Support Services directly 'in-person', i.e. via phone, email or by attending the Service on campus.
-However a range of study resources are available via the UEA Student Support Services website.
-These resources cover a variety of topics including mathematics, statistics, academic writing and study skills.
+Students are not able to access UEA Student Support Services directly 'in-person', i.e. via phone, email or be attending the Service on campus.
+However, a range of study resources are available via the UEA Student Support Services website.
+These resources cover a variety of topics including mathematics, statistics, academic writing and study skills: Learning Enhancement - Student Support - UEA